CHIPEMBELE WILDLIFE EDUCATION TRUST

 Chipembele holds a seat on the Board of Trustees of SLCS and Anna is Secretary.
 Steve and Anna are also Consular Wardens for the British High Commission.

-Chipembele employs three Zambian citizens and one international staff member to manage our projects and programmes.
+Chipembele employs 22 Zambian citizens and two international staff members to manage our projects and programmes.